 Schmutz.
 That’s Pennsylvania Dutch for “grease”.
 So that’s what we do.
 Schmutz the tops of your bread and watch it glisten!
 You can use butter, margarine, Crisco, or vegetable oil.

-This photo is the finished product and the process took about four hours from start to finish.
+This photo is the finished product.
+The process took about four hours from start to finish.
 It took longer because I had Paryce practice getting the water temperature right, and then we were busy doing other things so the dough rose higher than it needed to before we punched it down both times.
 Plus, we took our time to knead the flour into the dough.
-You can do this easily in under three hours.
+You can do this easily in under two and a-half to three hours.